BBillot/SynthSeg/README.md

 3. Go to this link [UCL dropbox](https://liveuclac-my.sharepoint.com/:f:/g/personal/rmappmb_ucl_ac_uk/EtlNnulBSUtAvOP6S99KcAIBYzze7jTPsmFk2_iHqKDjEw?e=rBP0RO), and download the missing models.
 Then simply copy them to [models](models).

+4. If you wish to run on the GPU, you will also need to install Cuda (10.0 for Python 3.6, 10.1 for Python 3.8), and CUDNN (7.6.5 for both).
+Note that if you used conda, these were already automatically installed.

 That's it !
-You're now ready to use this tool ! :tada:
+You're now ready to use SynthSeg ! :tada:

 ----------------